Best Pregnancy Safe Serum (Updated 2026 Guide)

 CAUTION

 Salicylic acid is a beta hydroxy acid for acne treatment.
 Is safe at 2% or less but high concentrations can cause aspirin like effects in late pregnancy.
-Safe at concentrations of 2% or less in topical products, but high concentrations or oral forms can cause aspirin like effects in late pregnancy.
-Stick to low concentration formulas if needed.
+A beta hydroxy acid commonly used for acne.
+Low concentrations (2% or less) in leave on products are generally considered safe, but high concentrations or oral forms can cause aspirin like effects in late pregnancy.

 Types of Serum